CKalitin/ckalitin.github.io/_posts/2026-02-17-ubc-solar-post.md

 - Give mech side more understanding of the design cycle
 - What does the BMS actually do?
 - Designing the High Voltage Controller of the V4 Battery Pack
+- Explain the design cycle for potential new recruits, and pitfalls